tcorzo/myrpl-cli/README.md

 ### Tests 🧪

-Use `pytest` to run the project tests
+Use `pytest` to run the project's tests

 Use [act](https://github.com/nektos/act) for running the github workflow locally